Cleve Hill Solar Park Ltd’s proposed massive solar

 The developers’s website has some very basic consultation information and a timeline:

-Note that this timeline is expected to conclude with the application in “Q3 2018” i.e. sometime between 1 July 2018 and 30 September 2018.
+Note that the original timeline was expected to conclude with the application in “Q3 2018” i.e. sometime between 1 July 2018 and 30 September 2018.
+However, the developer has delayed things twice and is now (as of 31 Aug) saying that the application will be submitted by 31 October.
 It is up to the developer when they make the application, but everything after that follows the ‘NSIP’ timeline.

 (The rest of this timeline will be dependent on the exact date of application.)